• Find a Member

 Menu

-July 30, 2025 by Kathryn Bauchelle
+November 25, 2025 by Kathryn Bauchelle

 When resources are tight, it can be difficult to know where to turn to get answers on core topics – but those answers are crucial to leaders’ ability to offer quality programs.

-The What Leaders Need online training series for new and emerging literacy leaders is presented via a tri-state partnership.
+What Leaders Need, for directors, managers, and other leaders at adult literacy programs, is presented via a tri-state partnership.
 Literacy Texas is proud to partner with Adult Learning Alliance of Arkansas and Oklahoma Literacy Coalition to bring quality professional development to literacy leaders across three states.

 QUICK LINKS FOR THIS WHAT LEADERS NEED SESSION: